 Childcare workers are on duty 24 hours a day for 30 days before they have 13 days to go home to their own families.
 Relief staff come in rotation to enable regular care workers time off.

-The childcare development officers, funded by Action for Children and based in outreach areas, try to find family members and encourage them to foster the children or have the children stay with them for the school holidays.
+The MRCH Senior Childcare officer and Transitions officer work hard to find family members and encourage them to foster the children or have the children stay with them for the school holidays.
 This gives the children experience of life outside the institution of MRCH.
-If family members aren’t traced then volunteer foster families are located from local churches.
-The childcare development officers also work closely with the communities where new centres are being developed to support the families without parents due to HIV/AIDS.
+If family members are untraceable then volunteer foster families are located from local churches.
+The Senior Childcare officer and Transitions officer work closely with community volunteer centres, often based in local churches, where children can find help and support.
+These two staff members also visit the foster families regularly to make sure they are still safe places for the children to spend their school holidays and to check if the families need more support themselves.

 Unfortunately, Action for Children has now withdrawn support of most overseas projects to concentrate on UK projects and the development officer posts are discontinued as of 2017.